eModbus/emodbus.github.io/_docs/modbusserver/modbusservertcp/index.md

 # ModbusServerTCP

 The TCP server can be setup using different implementations:
-- Ethernet
+- Ethernet / ETH
 - WiFi
 - Async TCP

-This makes the server very versatile and usable in many different hardware combinations: ESP32 with built-in WiFi, a W5500 or other board supported by ESP-IDF: [link to ESP-IDF descriptions](https://github.com/espressif/esp-idf/blob/master/examples/ethernet/basic/README.md).
+This makes the server very versatile and usable in many different hardware combinations: ESP32 with built-in WiFi, a W5500 or other board.
+Boards using the W5500 range of adapters are supported by the ``...Ethernet.h`` components.
+Other boards with integrated Ethernet (like the WT32-ETH01) that will require the ``ETH.h`` definitions are supported by the ``...ETH.h`` files.

 The WiFi server does not rely on external libraries.
 If using Ethernet or AsyncTCP, please make sure to have to dependencies installed for your system.
-When using PlatformIO, dependency management is done for you.
+When using PlatformIO, dependency management is (mostly) done for you.

 ## ModbusServerTCP API
 ### Constructor